evancohen/docs.smart-mirror.io/docs/install_dependencies.md

 npm install
 ```

 This will take a few minutes, it has to download [electron-prebuilt](https://github.com/mafintosh/electron-prebuilt).
+Once it is complete please continue to configuring the smart-mirror.

 Next Step: [Configure the smart-mirror](configure_the_mirror.md)